 What many people appreciate about Douro River cruises:

-- The Douro River Valley has been a UNESCO World Heritage Sites in 2001.
+- The Douro River Valley is a UNESCO World Heritage Site.
 It’s not only gorgeous but also culturally significant.

 - Friendly people.
 The Portuguese are among Europe’s friendliest people.